 Midwives encourage vaginal births as much as possible and even are more willing to try longer before a C-section is required in your case.
-They can’t perform C-sections and need to consult an Ob-Gyn if your baby can’t be born vaginally.
+They can’t perform C-sections and need to consult an Ob-Gyn if your baby can’t be delivered vaginally.
 Midwives likely are supportive of your decision to try for a VBAC and will discuss this option with you beforehand.
 Most Midwives try medication-free pain relief before they use medications for your pain relief.

 Care – Midwife

-They are more likely to stay in the room with you while you are in labor and support you any way they can.
+They are more likely to stay in the room with you while you are in labor and support you in any way possible.
 However, sometimes they have multiple patients at the same time and need to care for other patients as well.
 They do allow you to have additional support in the room such as your doula.
 Some midwives agree to a home birth if that is what you are looking for.
 You should discuss that beforehand.
 I included this question on my checklist for you.

-No matter what your decision is, to go with an Ob-Gyn or a Midwife, you need to make sure they are affiliated with the hospital you want to deliver at.
+No matter what your decision is, to go with an Ob-Gyn or a Midwife, you need to make sure they are affiliated with the hospital you want to deliver your baby at.
 That means they have the right to practice medicine at this particular hospital.
 You can find that information on their website or you can call the office to gain that information.

-If you go with a larger office make sure all the doctors are affiliated with the hospital you want to deliver at.
+If you go with a larger office make sure all the doctors are affiliated with the hospital you want to deliver your baby at.
 Most offices rotate the on-call doctor that means you may get another doctor to deliver your baby.
 Your Ob-Gyn most likely will suggest that you meet every doctor before delivering your baby to make your experience as comfortable as possible.
 Some Ob-Gyn’s are affiliated with a few hospitals at the same time, which is excellent for you and may make your decision easier.

-5. Your first impression
+5. Your first impression?
+Ob-Gyn vs. Midwife:

 What does your gut say?

 Do you think a Midwife could be an excellent option for you?
-Maybe your friend and sister were in a care of a Midwife overseas and you wonder if it’s a good option here as well?
+Maybe your friend and sister were in the care of a Midwife overseas and you wonder if it’s a good option here as well?
 You can ask around for referrals.
 You can search online for bigger offices that have an Ob-Gyn on staff if that makes you feel better.
 Think about what kind of birthing experience you are looking for?
 Hospital, birthing center, home birth… If its one of the last two a Midwife may be a better option for you.